hardyoyo/talk-vsim-ucdlf-2018/PITCHME.md

 ---
 https://vsim.library.ucla.edu/xmlui/

-VSim is a desktop software application for navigating and augementing 3D architectural models
+VSim is a desktop software application for navigating and augmenting 3D architectural models

 > ... a simple-to-use interface for exploring computer models of historic sites and environments.
 Designed to support both teacher-centered presentations and student-centered assignments.